Usage

 rickshaw: vehicle with

-passenger seat; 2 wheeled rickshaw is pulled by a man;
+passenger seat; two-wheeled rickshaw is pulled by a man;

 rickshaw